How to become a marine engineering technician

 Work

-You could train as a marine engineering technician with the Merchant Navy or Royal Navy.
+You could train to become a marine engineering technician with the Merchant Navy or Royal Navy.

 More Information